mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --ignore-errors

-  Not increment error count and Warning instead of Critical in case of any of the comman separated error number list
+  Not increment error count and Warning instead of Critical in case of any of the comma-separated error number list

 .. option:: --defaults-file